-After many years of low inflation, the U.S. inflation rate increased substantially during 2022 and has remained elevated in 2023.
-In response to elevated inflation, the U.S. Federal Reserve (the "Fed") increased the target range for the Federal Funds Rate from 0.25% - 0.50% in the first quarter of 2022 to 5.25% - 5.50% as of June 2023.
-As of the Fed's most recent meetings in September and November 2023, due primarily to a continued high rate of inflation as well as positive U.S. economic performance, the Fed maintained the target range for the Federal Funds Rate of 5.25% - 5.50%.
+After many years of low inflation, the U.S. inflation rate increased substantially during 2022 and remained elevated during 2023 and into the first quarter of 2024.
+In response to elevated inflation, the U.S. Federal Reserve (the "Fed") increased the target range for the Federal Funds Rate from 0.25% - 0.50% in the first quarter of 2022 to 5.25% - 5.50% as of May 2024.
 Many market participants had anticipated that the high trajectory of interest rates during 2022 and throughout 2023 would lead to an economic recession towards the end of 2023 that would have caused the Fed to begin lowering the Federal Funds Rate.
 However, certain components of the U.S. economy have outperformed expectations and inflation continues to remain higher than the Fed's target rate, which has caused the Fed to take a "wait-and-see" approach to monetary policy rather than beginning a process of lowering the Federal Funds Rate.
-The increase in the Federal Funds Rate, along with other actions taken by the Fed, had a ripple effect on other benchmark interest rates, including one-month term Secured Overnight Financing Rate ("SOFR"), which is the reference rate for our indebtedness under our Credit Facility.
-From the beginning of July 2023 through November 6, 2023, one-month term SOFR has increased from 5.06% to 5.32%, and the current forward curve anticipates that rates will be higher for a longer period of time than previous expectations.
-Such elevated SOFR results in higher interest costs on our floating rate borrowings, which negatively effects our operating profits and contributes to the delay in our ability to grow our investment portfolio.
+The increase in the Federal Funds Rate, along with other actions taken by the Fed, had a ripple effect on other benchmark interest rates, including one-month term Secured Overnight Financing Rate ("SOFR"), which is the reference rate for our indebtedness under the Credit Facility.
+During the first quarter of 2024, SOFR remained elevated and only decreased moderately from 5.40% at the beginning of the quarter to 5.34% at quarter end.
+Such elevated SOFR results in higher interest costs on our floating rate borrowings, which negatively affects our operating profits and contributes to the delay in our ability to grow our investment portfolio.